pk-hack/CoilSnake/DEVELOPMENT.md

 ## Linux

 1. Install any system dependencies required by CoilSnake.
 For Ubuntu, these are listed in the official [CoilSnake installation instructions](https://mrtenda.github.io/CoilSnake/download.html).
+1. To build the self-contained binary with better compression, install UPX.
 1. Follow the '[Generic](#generic)' instructions below.

 ## macOS